 Cost factors we review before quoting

-- • Number of zones (indoor heads) required
+- • Number of zones required

-- • BTU capacity needed for the space
+- • BTU capacity per zone

-- • Electrical panel upgrades or circuit requirements
+- • Electrical panel upgrades

 Useful next steps